 Step 1: Create a custom text field on the desired object in Salesforce

-Step 2: Create criteria in Process Builder for the object of interest (see screenshot below)
+Step 2: Create a Record-Triggered Flow for the object of interest

 Step 4.
 Create and map your new field in Pardot